 This leadership major is designed to prepare students for careers in today's technology-centric business world.
-Students learn a contemporary combination of business skills such as: data analysis, Lean Defect Reduction, Lean Startup, Agile and SCRUM techniques, startup financing and go-to market strategy.
-Upon graduation, students are empowered to lead in a high-tech environment with a technology-minded workforce, or even start their own technology startup.
+Students learn a contemporary combination of business skills such as: data analysis, lean startup, Agile project management, startup financing and go-to market strategy.
+Upon graduation, students are empowered to lead in high-tech environments with a technology-minded workforce or even launch their own technology startup.
+The Classification of Instructional Programs (CIP) code for Business Technology is 52.1206.